kbansal98/intogenLSTM/README.md

 ## Preprocessing Training Data

-To preprocess the training data, follow these steps:
+To preprocess the raw data from the intogen website (for driver genes not in the given training data), follow these steps:

 1. Set the `folder_path` variable to the path where your TSV files are located.
 2. Define the `consequence_mapping` dictionary to map consequence types to numerical representations.